 The IRS also notes that to qualify, you must be a “candidate for a degree at an educational institution that maintains a regular faculty and curriculum and normally has a regularly enrolled body of students in attendance at the place where it carries on its educational activities.”

 There are no taxes to pay if you received a scholarship or fellowship as part of the National Health Services Corps Scholarship Program or the Armed Forces Health Professions Scholarship and Financial Assistance Program.
 This also applies to anyone who is part of a qualifying work-learning-service program.

 If you paid for your qualified education expenses and have scholarship funds left over, that left over money counts as taxable income.

 Any scholarship funds that go towards your room, board, or utilities are taxable.
 Any funds used for college expenses outside of the required supplies for your education are taxable too and applies to any school-related travel that is paid for by the scholarship or grant funds.

 If your grants, fellowships or assistance programs require you to provide some type of service while enrolled in school, this could make them closer to a stipend or payment rather than a scholarship.
-For example, if you received a $10,000 scholarship and $4,000 was designated as compensation for teaching or research while at school, that piece would be taxable income.
-The remaining $6,000 may not taxable if used towards qualifying education expenses.
+For example, if you received a $10,000 scholarship and $4,000 was designated as compensation for teaching or research while at school, that portion would be taxable income.
+The remaining $6,000 may not be taxable if used towards qualifying education expenses.